BackyardOGT/MLP-CW2/README.md

 * T ?
 Implement pick which player starts based on cards- see onitama rules??
 * G - Fix the no moves corner case and test
 * G - make simple agent work as player 2
+* ? - make a cmd line print out of board state would be useful debugging

 * Work on reward and heuristic agent